cms-analysis/HiggsAnalysis-CombinedLimit/docs/part5/roofit.md

 ![](images/datastructure.png)

-Lets create an empty dataset where the only observable, the mass.
+We will create an empty dataset where the only observable is the mass.
 Points can be added to the dataset one by one ...

 ```c++
 RooDataSet mydata("dummy","My dummy dataset",RooArgSet(mass));